Our ESIT PhD students presenting themselves and their projects

 Project 6 hosted by Ulm University: "The Development of a generic framework for mobile data sensing and mobile patient intervention"

-Supervisor: Rüdiger Pryss, Manfred Reichert
+Supervisors: Rüdiger Pryss, Manfred Reichert

 Project 7 hosted by Ulm University: "The Development of generic, robust and flexible middleware for real-time measurements of tinnitus-related parameters as well as electroencephalographic and physical activities"